Richmond Palace: Norman

 Henry I divided the manor of Shene from the royal manor of Kingston and granted it to a Norman knight.
 The manor-house of Sheen was established by at least 1125.

 1299 to 1495

 In 1299 Edward I took his whole court to the manor-house at Sheen, close by the river side.
 In 1305, he received at Sheen the Commissioners from Scotland to arrange the Scottish civil government.

-It returned to royal hands in the reign of Edward II and after his deposition it was held by his wife, Queen Isabella.
+The house returned to royal hands in the reign of Edward II and after his deposition it was held by his wife, Queen Isabella.
 When the boy-king Edward III came to the throne in 1327, he gave the manor to his mother Isabella.
 After her death he extended and embellished the manor house and turned it into the first Shene Palace.
 Edward III died at Shene on 21 June 1377.
 In 1368 Geoffrey Chaucer served as a yeoman at Sheen.